Surveyors and engineers that wish to be added to the County’s Master Distribution List should call (912) 652-7800.

 Chatham County's Flood Damage Prevention Ordinance (FDPO) require that all construction, additions, conversions and/or development located in areas of special flood hazard comply with certain minimum standards intended to minimize damage from floods.
 For example, houses and certain other structures are required to be built one foot above the 100 year base flood elevation (BFE).
 The FDPO also requires building permits be obtained from the Chatham County Department of Building Safety & Regulatory Services prior to construction.
 The FDPO and the County Stormwwater Management Ordinances have restrictions on the placement of fill in areas of special flood hazard.
 Chatham County's Land Disturbing Activities Ordinance (LDA) requires permits for certain land disturbing activities and requires soil erosion control–best management practices for construction even if an LDA permit is not required.
 To obtain a building permit, contact your building official.
 The Chatham County Department of Building Safety and Regulatory Services are located at 1117 Eisenhower Dr., Savannah, GA and can be reached by calling 201-4300.
 If you see someone working without a building permit or if you have any other questions or concerns about permits, please do not hesitate to call the number listed above.

 Any substantially improved or substantially damaged home or structure must be brought up to the NFIP and County's FDPO requirements.
-This is known as the 50% Rule, which states if the lowest finished floor of an existing house is below the base flood elevation (BFE) plus one foot and the cost of repairs or renovations exceed the structure's Fair Market Value by more than 50%, therefore the lowest finished floor elevation must be raised or elevated to at least the BFE plus a one foot free board.
-In the VE, the bottom of the lowest horizontal member must be brought up to or exceed the BFE plus one foot free board.
+This is known as the 50% Rule, which states if the lowest finished floor of an existing house is below the base flood elevation (BFE) plus three feet and the cost of repairs or renovations exceed the structure's Fair Market Value by more than 50%, therefore the lowest finished floor elevation must be raised or elevated to at least the BFE plus a three feet free board.
+In the VE, the bottom of the lowest horizontal member must be brought up to or exceed the BFE plus three feet free board.
 Also note that additional Chatham County floodplain requirements may apply.